 It's rare to find a card that offers both a low introductory APR and a strong rewards program.
 And, thanks to the Credit CARD Act, it's difficult for banks to change the terms of your existing account to include a balance transfer offer.

-However, there is a way to qualify yourself for a Capital One® balance transfer offer on an existing rewards credit card.
+However, there may be a way to qualify yourself for a Capital One® balance transfer offer on an existing rewards credit card.
 Log in to your secure online banking portal at CapitalOne.com.
 Once you're in, look for a link that says "Modify Your Features."
 A pop-up window will walk you through any available upgrades or offers on your current account.
-Every few months, based on your account status, you may qualify for a change to your accounts terms and conditions that could include a better rewards deal or a balance transfer bonus.
+Every few months, based on your account status, you may qualify for a change to your accounts terms and conditions that could include a different rewards deal or perhaps even a balance transfer offer.